Delirante/assignment_PDT/README.md

 ## Database
 As a database I choose PostgreSQL with extension Postgis.
 This extension is suitable for working with geo data.
 I downloaded geo data from OpenStreetMaps and for importing I used osm2pgsql plugin.

-Command for import looks like this:
+**Command for import**:

-osm2pgsql -S %pathToDefaultStyle% -l -U postgres -H localhost -W %pathToOsmFile%
+`osm2pgsql -S %pathToDefaultStyle% -l -U postgres -H localhost -W %pathToOsmFile%`

 Data were imported with 4326 projection.
 Database contains just data from Bratislava city.